By design, certain blocks change their availability to arriving entities depending on the circumstances. For example,

 To make departures from one queue contingent upon departures from a second queue.
 A release gate can follow the first queue.
-The gate's control signal determines when the gate opens, based on decreases in the number of entities in the second queue.
+The gate's control input determines when the gate opens, based on decreases in the number of entities in the second queue.

 First port that is not blocked mode

-to advance via the second gate, and so on.
+entity attempts to advance via the second gate, and so on.